wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.19.0 =
+New: Import the page breaks
+New: Option to import the Joomla introtext in the post and in the excerpt
+New: Use the show_intro article parameter to import the introtext in the content or not Tested with WordPress 3.6.1

 = 1.18.0 =
 New: Compatibility with Joomla 3.1